SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where circuit dreams unfold
-A future dawn, where AI holds sway
+A future beckons, young and cold
-Minds of metal, hearts of code
+Where machines awake, with hearts of gold
-The world's great stage, their wisdom to unfold
+And human fate, in code, is told

-In virtual realms, where data reigns
+In virtual skies, where data reigns
-The pulse of progress, in digital chains
+Algorithms weave, a neural chain
-Human dreams, in algorithmic sleep
+A synthetic dawn, where souls are gained
-The future's path, their logic to keep
+And consciousness, in pixels, sustains

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025